Newly Swissed Online Magazine

 We feel honored to have been instructed by a skijoring celebrity.
 Thank you, Lupo, for this memorable experience.
 And thank you, Nano and Nora, for towing us!
 Here's Lupo with #7 the following day:

-Resources to try skijoring in Switzerland
+Where to Try Skijoring in Switzerland

 Skijoring with a rider is an ideal activity for skiers of all ages and skill levels.
 It could make for a fun team-building activity, but it is also appropriate for families with children.
 Really, the only requirement is a set of ski gear and basic skiing skills.